-My current research showcases micro-case studies of intersectional feminist college students’ experiences with writing across digital extracurricular and academic domains.
-These micro-case studies were selected from a longitudinal study of eight students’ experiences conducted over the course of two years.
+My current research showcases case studies of intersectional feminist college students’ experiences with writing across digital extracurricular and academic domains.
+These case studies were selected from an ongoing longitudinal study of eight students’ experiences that is in its third year of data collection.
 In response to ongoing questions about writing knowledge transfer generally and transfer between online and academic contexts more specifically, this study was designed to explore whether and how these writers made connections between digital extracurricular and academic contexts of writing.
-Data collection consisted of four interviews with eight participants over the course of two years and the ongoing collection of academic and online writing samples.
+To date, data collection has consisted of four interviews with eight participants over the course of two years and the ongoing collection of academic and online writing samples.

-Together, these two sets of findings suggest that in some cases undergraduate writers may transfer writing knowledge across online and academic domains, and that they can demonstrate considerable resourcefulness when doing so: when faced with an unprecedented, unfamiliar, or ill-defined rhetorical situation in one domain, four participants in this study drew on resources from another domain (e.g., academic genre knowledge; extracurricular content knowledge) in order to support their performance.
-These participants’ experiences reinforce models of writing knowledge transfer that emphasize adaptation or transformation, and they also suggest that more sustained attention should be paid to the roles of digital extracurricular writing, multimodal composition, and reading in future transfer research.
+Together, these two sets of findings suggest that in some cases undergraduate writers may transfer writing knowledge across online and academic domains, and that they can demonstrate considerable resourcefulness when doing so: when faced with an unprecedented, unfamiliar, or ill-defined rhetorical situation in one domain, participants in this study drew on resources from another domain (e.g., academic genre knowledge; extracurricular content knowledge) in order to support their performance.
+These participants’ experiences reinforce models of writing knowledge transfer that emphasize adaptation, transformation, or integration, and they also suggest that more sustained attention should be paid to the roles of digital extracurricular writing, multimodal composition, and reading in future transfer research.